iyerk0/blog/debug-s3-connectivity.md

 Then use [SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-sessions-start.html#start-ec2-console) to shell into the instance and try to do a get object from there: `aws s3 cp s3://example_bucket/example_object`

 If you still are unable to access the object troubleshoot using the [IAM policy simulator](https://policysim.aws.amazon.com/) to test if the role has access to bucket.
+In the policy simulator
 If Policy SIM shows that the role has access to the bucket, but you are unable to still access objects from the s3 bucket, continue reading below :-)

+Ensure that policy sim shows *allowed* by tweaking both the bucket and IAM role policy

+Try downloading from the SSM shell again.
+You may still get the error:
+`An error occurred (AccessDenied) when calling the GetObject operation: Access Denied`

+If you have setup a user with access key and secret.
+Ensure the creds are provisioned in your local desktop.
+Then edit the trust relationship of the role to allow this user to assume the role.
+On your command line in your desktop, do: `aws sts assume-role --role-arn <role_arn> --role-session-name <some-role-session-name>`
+This will output a new access key and secret.
+Note them and use is in the next command Then do `AWS_ACCESS_KEY_ID=<access-key> AWS_SECRET_ACCESS_KEY=<secret-key> AWS_DEFAULT_REGION=<aws-region> AWS_ROLE_SESSION_NAME=<some-role-session-name> AWS_SESSION_TOKEN=<session-token> aws s3 cp s3://<bucket>/<object_path> .`
+You may get the error: `fatal error: An error occurred (403) when calling the HeadObject operation: Forbidden` Is the S3 bucket having encrypted with KMS key.
+If yes, then your role will need apporpriate decrypt privileges

 1. Do you have a private S3 endpoint?
 If yes:
   2.  ensure the VPC endpoint policy allows access to tbe bucket